psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

 In all previous examples, we were starting containers once for all test scenarios.
 In some cases, we would need to have a fresh container for every test case.
 For that we can use `TestContainerForEach` for one container and `TestContainersForEach` for several.
-We can take every test above and just replace Testcontainers trait we used.
+We can take every test above and just replace Testcontainers trait that we used.
 That is it.
 We don't have to do anything else.

 However, we should be careful here with `beforeEach()` and `afterEach()` methods.
 Similarly to `beforeAll()` and `afterAll()` if we want to override them we have to call `super` method.